-I fucking hate that question.
+I genuinely hate that question.

 Could you only eat one meal for the rest of your life?
 Would you really only take one thing to a desert island?
 Do you have a favourite child?
-Okay perhaps a little extreme but you get my point.
+Okay, perhaps a little extreme but you get my point.

 There isn’t one place and it would be unfair for you to make me choose.
 I have wanderlust, I want to go everywhere.
 Please don’t make me pick one.

 That being said, I unfortunately haven’t learned to apparate yet so at some point I do have to sit and decide where in the world I’ll go next.

 You know what would make this so much damn easier?
 A menu.
 A simple “here’s the world’s selection” in an easy to read list.
 The appetisers, the mains and even the light bites all with what’s included and the price to pay.
 You ask a girl what she wants for dinner and she panics, “I don’t know!”
 You present said girl with a menu of a few choices and she’s already ordered before you’ve picked your wine.
 If I could choose my travels in the same way I pick my scallops and steak, why how much less stress I’d endure!

 So I welcome you to Eppie’s, a contemporary bistro for the travellers and adventure seekers featuring an exotic range of dishes from all across the globe.
 The twist is… the Chef hasn’t tried them yet.
 Pull up a chair, passport in hand and pick your selection for a guaranteed authentic experience*.